va5ja/chimney/README.md

 2. Git has to be installed and available via console as "git" command.
 3. The additional UpDep script maintains only projects that have Composer installed and configured.
 4. In the current implementation UpDep requires the "[composer-changelogs](https://github.com/pyrech/composer-changelogs)" plugin to be installed in your Composer.
+5. To make good use of Chimney you need to follow [Git message convention](http://chris.beams.io/posts/git-commit/).

 ## Installation